ermongroup/cs228-notes/representation/directed/index.md

 The graphical representation of this distribution is a DAG that visually specifies how random variables depend on each other.
 The graph clearly indicates that the letter depends on the grade, which in turn depends on the student's intelligence and the difficulty of the exam.

 Another way to interpret directed graphs is in terms of stories for how the data was generated.
-In the above example, to determine the quality of the reference letter, we may sfirst ample an intelligence level and an exam difficulty; then, a student's grade is sampled given these parameters; finally, the recomendation letter is generated based on that grade.
+In the above example, to determine the quality of the reference letter, we may first sample an intelligence level and an exam difficulty; then, a student's grade is sampled given these parameters; finally, the recomendation letter is generated based on that grade.
 In the previous spam classification example, we implicitly postulated that email is generated according to a two-step process: first, we choose a spam/non-spam label $$y$$; then we sample independently whether each word is present, conditioned on that label.